prometheus/test-infra/tools/commentMonitor/README.md

 - Any other environment variable used in any of the comment templates in `eventmap.yml`.

 ### Setting up the webhook server
-Running comment monitor with the `--webhook` flag starts it in the webhook mode, it also requires the eventmap file which is specified by the `--eventmap` flag.
-It currently only supports `issue_comment` GitHub events.
+Running commentMonitor requires the eventmap file which is specified by the `--eventmap` flag.

 The `regex_string`, `event_type` and `comment_template` can be specified in the `eventmap.yml` file.